microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/New-MgGroupSitePermission.md

 # New-MgGroupSitePermission

 ## SYNOPSIS
-Create a new permission object on a site.
+Create new navigation property to permissions for groups

 ## SYNTAX